Mushymato/MiscMapActionsProperties/docs/actions.md

 - Can be used as either `Action` or `TouchAction` or `TriggerAction`.
 - Spawns [TAS](temporary-animated-sprites.md) on the specified tile.
 - Works nearly identical to the tile data version but does not respond to tile data changes.
+- If you use -1000 -1000 as X and Y and this is a map or touch action, the TAS will spawn at the tile of the action.

 ### mushymato.MMAP_ToggleTAS \<spawnKey\> \<X\> \<Y\> \<tasId\>+